 You can do this by making test calls to your business line and verifying that your receptionists or call center agents are using professional telephone call handling techniques.

 Proper phone etiquette is essential for a good customer service experience.
-Share this essential guide to business phone etiquette with your customer service team to improve your caller experience and better the reputation of your business.
+Share this guide to business phone etiquette with your customer service team to improve your caller experience and better the reputation of your business.